Share of Mortgage Loans in Forbearance Remains at .22% in April

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for the state of Vermont to supplement state, tribal and local recovery efforts in areas affected by severe storms and flooding from December 18-19, 2023.
+FEMA has issued a Major Disaster Declaration for the state of Iowa to supplement state, tribal, and local recovery efforts in areas affected by severe storms and tornadoes from April 26-27, 2024.
 The following counties have been approved for assistance:

 List of Affected Zip Codes